 Ireland is one of the happiest and healthiest places to live in the world.
-Could it be the craic that keeps everyone’s going?
+Could it be the craic that keeps everyone going?
 Could it be the coast and countryside that soothe the soul?
-Or the long walks and fresh air with the great outdoors on the nation’s doorstop?
-There are over 2,500 miles of waymarked trails in Ireland, with breath-taking scenery at every step.
-It’s no wonder the Irish enjoy a good hike, and we think exploring on foot is the best way to take in those views (followed by pint of the ‘Black Stuff’ and some live music afterwards of course).
+Or the long walks and fresh air with the great outdoors on the nation’s doorstep?
+There are over 2,500 miles of waymarked trails in Ireland, with breathtaking scenery at every step.
+It’s no wonder the Irish enjoy a good hike, and we think exploring on foot is the best way to take in those views (followed by a pint of the ‘Black Stuff’ and some live music afterwards of course).
 Here are 17 of the best hikes to do when you’re next here.

 It’s a popular tourist destination, but the best thing about hiking the Cliffs of Moher with us is that we know all the secret passages so we promise to take you off the beaten track.

 Nearest towns/pubs: Liscannor is a small but lively village close by, with the most pubs per person than anywhere else in Ireland.
 There’s also a great village called Doolin, with fantastic live music at Gus O’Connor’s Pub.

 Related tours: Ultimate Tour, Grand Tour, Spectacular South & West Tour, South & West Skellig Michael Experience

 Another famous trail is the Causeway Coast Way, a long-distance route stretching 33 miles long.
 For serious walkers, this is a great detour to add to your itinerary.
 The main highlights include the Giant’s Causeway (which is a wonderful sight to behold), and the Carrick-a-Rede rope bridge that suspends over the sea from the mainland to the tiny island of Carrickarede.